Danish gambling legislation provides the following definitions of games and their different categories.

-- a have not filed for reconstruction, bankruptcy or debt restructuring or are not under reconstruction, bankruptcy or debt restructuring;
+- have not filed for reconstruction, bankruptcy or debt restructuring or are not under reconstruction, bankruptcy or debt restructuring;

-- b have not been convicted of a criminal offence that gives reason to believe that there is a clear risk of abuse of the access to work with gambling; and
+- have not been convicted of a criminal offence that gives reason to believe that there is a clear risk of abuse of the access to work with gambling; and

 In addition to the above requirements, a gambling licence may only be granted to natural persons above the age of 21 who are not under guardianship and for whom a surrogate decision maker has not been designated.

 If a natural person or a legal entity is resident or established outside Denmark or any Member State of the EU or the EEA, a licence can only be issued to the operator if it has appointed a representative who has been approved by the Gambling Authority.

 The representative can either be a natural person or a legal entity.
 The representative should be resident or established within Denmark and must fulfil the same requirements as the applicant itself.
 Moreover, the representative should be authorised to represent the operator in relation to the public authorities and in legal proceedings as well as criminal proceedings.